Sphynx Cat Dry Skin Remedy & Supplement

 When dryness is persistent, it’s worth considering whether something else is sharing the stage.
 Yeast and other skin flora can influence how skin looks and feels, especially in breeds with distinctive skin environments.
 If you notice greasy film, odor, or darkened areas in folds, that’s a different situation than simple dryness.

 Studies have documented Malassezia species on Sphynx skin and compared prevalence between healthy and seborrhoeic cats, suggesting a potential role in some skin presentations (Ahman SE, 2009).
-In those cases, the best remedy for dry skin in sphynx cats may start with a vet-confirmed diagnosis, then supportive care (including supplements) to maintain a clean, comfortable, well-kept surface (see: Omega-3-6-9 for Cats).
+In those cases, the best remedy for dry skin in sphynx cats may start with a vet-confirmed diagnosis, then supportive care (including supplements) to maintain a clean, comfortable, well-kept surface.

 “With Sphynx cats, small shifts in routine show up fast—because skin is the coat.”